alireza-akbarzadeh/frontend-handbook/README.md

+That’s a *fantastic* idea — turning your learning into a **fun, visual, senior-friendly book** is a powerful way to reinforce and share knowledge.
+Your draft already sets a great tone: clear, useful, and engaging.

+Let me help you **flesh it out further**, add **visual elements**, and enhance readability while keeping the tone **professional but friendly**.

+---

 # 🧠 Frontend Quick Tour – A Senior Developer’s Guide

 > 📚 A comprehensive, no-fluff guide to advanced frontend development practices — from semantic HTML to modern patterns.